House votes to send Santos expulsion resolution to Ethics Committee

 Reps.
 Anthony D’Esposito (R-N.Y.), Marc Molinaro (R-N.Y.) and Nick LaLota (R-N.Y.) announced earlier this year that they supported expulsion for the New York Republican, and Rep. Tony Gonzales (R-Texas) joined the ranks following Santos’s arraignments last week.

-All four voted on Wednesday to refer the matter to the Ethics panel.
+All four voted Wednesday to refer the matter to the Ethics panel.

 “I will vote to begin the process of removing George Santos from this sacred institution by formally referring his case to the House Ethics Committee,” Molinaro, an expulsion proponent, said in a statement shortly before the vote.
 “George Santos should not be a Member of Congress.
 He has irrevocably lost the trust of his constituents and colleagues.
 I expect the Ethics Committee to conduct an immediate and swift review.”